-What is marijuana?
+What is Medical Marijuana?

 Medical Marijuana and Cancer: How might cannabis help a colorectal cancer patient?

 The use of medical marijuana has been shown to help ease some of the side effects that result from a cancer diagnosis and cancer treatment.

-Inhalation: smoking or vaporization
+- Inhalation: smoking or vaporization

-Ingestion: eating foods that are cooked with cannabis
+- Ingestion: eating foods that are cooked with cannabis

-Topical: using infused oils or lotions
+- Topical: using infused oils or lotions

 Are there side effects?